johnantonn/anns/README.md

 # Artificial Neural Networks and Deep Learning
-Exploration and application of various artificial neural network architectures and learning algorithms to different problems and datasets.
+Application of various artificial neural network architectures and learning algorithms to different problems and datasets.

 ## Scope
 This repository contains part of the source code that was used/developed in the context of the exercise sessions of the course **Artificial Neural Networks and Deep Learning** for the Master's in Artificial Intelligence, KU Leuven (2020-2021).